 - Mandate

-timeout-minutesat the step level on every CI workflow; lint for its absence in PRs. - Always pass non-interactive flags explicitly to deploy CLIs in CI even if the default seems fine.
+timeout-minutesat the step level on every CI workflow; lint for its absence in PRs. - Always pass non-interactive flags explicitly to deploy CLIs, even when the default seems fine — defaults change between CLI versions.

-- Cross-check deploy success by querying the target service’s API or CLI, not just the trigger step’s exit code.
+env:(VERCEL_TOKEN,FIREBASE_TOKEN/GOOGLE_APPLICATION_CREDENTIALS), not as command-line--tokenarguments that can land in logs. - Confirm deploy success by querying the target service’s API or CLI, not just the trigger step’s exit code.

 - Keep a

-.github/workflows/CHECKS.mdlisting each step’s worst-case timeout and your runbook for hangs. - For self-hosted runners, monitor disk + memory; cache restore hangs sometimes correlate with disk pressure.
+.github/workflows/CHECKS.mdlisting each step’s worst-case timeout and your hang runbook. - On self-hosted runners, monitor disk and memory; cache restore stalls often correlate with disk pressure.

 Common pitfalls